nashville-software-school/client-side-mastery/book-4-the-apprentice/chapters/REACT_REUSABLE_COMPONENTS.md

 Right now, the only place that you're rendering an animal is when you select the Animal link in the navbar.
 What if you want to display the animals an employee is responsible for?
 You can refactor your application and use the **`AnimalCard`** to display animals along with an employee's information.

-First you will need to update your database to include an employees collection and include an employeeId on each animal.
+First, you will need to update your database to include an employees collection and include an employeeId on each animal.

 > kennel.json
 ```json